Narrative of the Life of Frederick Douglass: Synopsis

 Douglass is moved to Baltimore, Maryland.
-He believes that if he had not been moved, he would have remained a slave his entire life.
-He starts to hope for a better future.
-He discusses the wife of his new owner, Sophia Auld, who initially is kind to him but later turns cruel.
-Initially, she teaches Douglass the alphabet and how to spell small words, but her husband, Hugh Auld, disapproves and states that if slaves could read, they would not be fit to be slaves, being unmanageable and sad.
+He discusses the wife of his new owner, Sophia Auld.
+Initially, she teaches Douglass the alphabet and how to spell small words, but her husband, Hugh Auld, disapproves and states that if slaves could read, they would not be fit to be slaves.
 (Anti-literacy laws also prohibited teaching antebellum slaves to read and write.)
-Upon hearing why Hugh Auld disapproves of slaves being taught how to read, Douglass realizes the importance of reading and the possibilities that this skill could help him.
+Upon hearing this, Douglass realizes the importance of reading and the possibilities that this skill could allow him.
 He takes it upon himself to learn how to read and does so by playing games with white neighboring children.
-Douglass then gains an understanding of the word abolition and develops the idea to run away to the North.
-He also learns how to write and how to read well.

 When Douglass is ten or eleven, his master dies, and his property, including his slaves, is divided between the master's son and daughter.
 Douglass sees how slaves are valued along with livestock, deepening his hatred of slavery.
-He feels lucky when he is sent back to Baltimore to live with the Auld family.
+He is sent back to Baltimore to live with the Auld family.

 He is then moved through a few situations before being sent to St. Michael's.
 His regret at not having attempted to run away is evident, but on his voyage he makes a mental note that he traveled in a north-easterly direction and considers this information to be of extreme importance.
-For some time, he lives with Thomas Auld who doesn't become a humane master even after attending a Methodist camp meeting.
-Douglass is pleased when he eventually is lent to Edward Covey for a year, simply because he would be fed.
+For some time, he lives with Thomas Auld.
+Douglass is pleased when he eventually is lent to Edward Covey, owner of the Mount Misery plantation, for a year, simply because he would be fed.
 Covey is known as a "negro-breaker", who breaks the will of slaves.